 Complaints of domestic violence, dating violence, and/or stalking will be investigated in accordance with procedure established under the student conduct process.
 The reporting 4 individual’s identity shall remain private at all times if said reporting individual wishes to maintain privacy.
 If a reporting individual wishes to keep his/her identity anonymous, he or she may call the Title IX Coordinator’s office anonymously to discuss the situation and available options (corning-cc.edu).

-- When the accused is an employee, a reporting individual may also report the incident Connie Park, Executive Director of Human Resources/Title IX Coordinator, Administration Building, (607) 962-9444, email@example.com, or may request that one of the above referenced confidential or private employees assist in reporting the incident to the Human Resources Office.
+- When the accused is an employee, a reporting individual may also report the incident to the Executive Director of Human Resources, Administration Building, (607) 962-9444, firstname.lastname@example.org, or may request that one of the above referenced confidential or private employees assist in reporting the incident to the Human Resources Office.
 Disciplinary proceedings will be conducted in accordance with applicable College policy or collective bargaining agreements.
 When the accused is an employee of an affiliated entity or vendor of the College, College officials will, at the request of the reporting individual, assist in reporting to the appropriate office of the vendor or affiliated entity and, if the response of the vendor or affiliated entity is not sufficient, assist in obtaining a persona non grata letter, subject to legal requirements and College policy.

 - You may withdraw your complaint or involvement from the College process at any time.